autotune/chef-repo/lsyncd/README.md

 ===============
 This is a cookbook for lsyncd which makes the installation and setup for one remote server by default a snap on both Ubuntu and CentOS.
 When done, Lsync will be up and running with test directories in /var/tmp/source and /var/tmp/dest for testing purposes.
 Make sure you configure the localhost just like you would a remote server, adding a private RSA key and then 127.0.0.1 to the authorized_keys2 file if you want to test locally first as lsyncd will not start unless a server has been succesfully added.

+e.g.
+This cookbook makes your favorite breakfast sandwich.

 Requirements
 ------------